 The isomorphic (Koebner) phenomenon is described in this condition, with the resultant lesions in old surgical scars, burn scars, sunburned areas, and areas subject to repeated trauma.
 Distribution of lichen sclerosus along the lines of Blaschko was described in an extragenital case.

 Skin biopsy (punch preferred) is the primary study to perform for diagnosis of lichen sclerosus.
 Despite the presence of autoantibodies described in several studies, an autoimmune workup (eg, antinuclear antibody, vitamin B-12 levels, thyroid function tests) is still not generally recommended because the frequency of multiple autoimmune diseases associated with lichen sclerosus is not high enough to justify the expense of screening all patients.
-Work is now underway to identify any patient subsets or particular presentations of lichen sclerosus that would warrant autoimmune screening.
 For the same reason, Borrelia antibody titers are not recommended, as they would not clearly influence therapy and, in most studies, are not strongly associated with lichen sclerosus, especially in the United States.

 Imaging studies are not needed unless urinary obstruction secondary to severe, stenosing genital lichen sclerosus is present.
 Intravenous pyelogram might be appropriate in this situation.